 This is in no particular order.

-I’ve been in ministry for fourteen years and I’ve been a senior/solo pastor for twelve of those years.
+I’ve been in ministry for seventeen years and I’ve been a senior/solo pastor for fourteen of those years.
 I love it and I’m thankful everyday that I get to do this.
 For me it’s not a job and it’s not a living; it’s who I am.

 In college and grad school I did well and won some awards (one in Greek and one in systematic theology).
 I helped teach some classes (in theology) and write some books (a dictionary and a commentary on Chronicles).
 I was also in the student government (treasurer and president).
 Recently I published several articles in the field of biblical studies.

-I’m working on a PhD at the University of Chester and I’m focusing on Paul’s theology of suffering and death.
+I’m working on a PhD at the University of Chester and I’m focusing on Paul’s theology of suffering.
 I promise it’s not as depressing as it sounds.

 I’m opinionated about the stuff I know, the other stuff I’m willing to learn.
 I’ll listen to you and I expect you’ll listen to me.